cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-14.8-(blobless-alternate).md

 1. After installing the profile, 14.8 should show up in the Settings app as an update
 1. Restart your device
 1. Open your current jailbreak and restore rootfs
-    - If you need a detailed guide on how to restore rootfs, follow <router-link to="/restoring-rootfs">Restoring Rootfs</router-link> and select the jailbreak which you currently use.
+    - If you need a detailed guide on how to restore rootfs, follow <router-link to="/restoring-rootfs">Restoring Rootfs</router-link> and select the jailbreak which you currently use

 ## Updating to 14.8